-Window Condensation tends to get in the way when the temperatures drop, humidity levels rise, or weather changes.
+Condensation on your windows is most common when outdoor temperatures drop, humidity levels rise, or weather changes.
 There are good reasons why you want to reduce the amount of condensation around you when it happens.
-Here are some easy, practical ways that can help you to get rid of window condensation on the inside of your home or car.
+Here are some easy, practical ways that can help you to get rid of window condensation on the inside of your home.

-Condensation is a clash between warm air and colder surfaces.
-It can also be caused by excess humidity on the inside or outside of a surface.
-It’s a common consequence of weather, moisture, and heat differences.
+Condensation is a clash between warm air and colder surface temperatures.
+Interior and exterior window condensation can also be caused by excess humidity levels on the inside or outside of a surface.
+Condensation is a common result of weather, moisture, and heat differences.

-Humidifiers are great for adjusting the level of humidity in a dry climate.
+Humidifiers are great for adjusting the level of humidity in a dry climate such as your home in the winter.
 But when it comes to areas that pick up condensation due to weather changes, the humidifier itself might be a contributing factor.

 If you suspect that there is excess moisture in certain areas of your home, you can purchase moisture-eliminating products, such as DampRid.
 These products often come in buckets that you can set on your floor or in bags that you can hang, typically in your closet.

-Be careful to increase the heat too much for people who have respiratory conditions such as asthma; sudden exposure to dry air (just like too humid air) might increase their chances of breathing difficulty.
+Be careful to increase the heat too much for people who have respiratory conditions such as asthma.
+Sudden exposure to dry air (just like too-humid air) might increase their chances of breathing difficulty.

 Opening a window might also be one of the quickest ways to rid the inside of a window from condensation.
 This works because it equalizes the moisture and temperature levels between the inside and the outside of the environment.
-However, it’s not always an ideal solution to combating condensation.
+However, it’s not always an ideal solution to prevent condensation.
 This is due to the fact that it turns the inside of the room cold.

 If you have older windows in your home, using storm windows during the winter months can help reduce condensation on your interior windows.
 The space between the two windows allows the interior window to stay warmer.